 Over the years I’ve seen many articles on the benefit of Hibiscus and have purchased tea like the Celestial Seasonings brand.
 This led me to try this Hibiscus Tea recipe.

-I really like to make if from dried hibiscus leaves that I purchase online.
-It’s a large bag of the dried flowers and last a long time.
+I really like to make it from dried hibiscus leaves that I purchase online.
+It’s a large bag of dried flowers and lasts a long time.
 Watch this video about their amazing benefits from nutritionfacts.org.

 If you’re trying to find an alternative to coffee, this might help you on your way.
 Want to lower your blood pressure or increase your good cholesterol?
 Consider this a plus.

 A note of caution, however.
 Do not drink more than about 1 quart/day because of the manganese content.
 See Dr. Greger’s video, “How Much Hibiscus Tea is Too Much?”

 To read more about the benefits of this amazing flower, see this Mother Earth News article.

 I’d love to hear your feedback in the comments below for this Hibiscus Tea!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking

 This recipe is Plantricious Friendly because it meets the following guidelines.

 The Trusted Seal for

 - Must be whole food plant-based, contains no animal products